 sponsor children to attend school.
 This program has become the major focus of AKT, to ensure all school-age children from SAO are attending school

 The Trust is also working hard to develop:

 a health education program for the adolescent girls

 The Trustees meet regularly, publish regular newsletters, keep in touch with sponsors, liaise with our partner organisations, initiate fundraising activities and manage the Trust according to the requirements of the ACNC.

 Check out our four programs by clicking on the links below.

 AKT has supporters and friends not only in Australia but also in Canada, Denmark, Italy, Spain, UK and the USA.
 Most of our international supporters have spent time in Arusha volunteering at SAO.
 Because of this, their advice and ideas are highly valued.

-We work in partnership with three schools in Arusha as well as with the SAO.
+We work in partnership with eight schools and a number of colleges as well as with the SAO.

 Dr Chris Fox

 Chris has supported AKT since 2014 and is a founding Trustee.
-She travelled to Arusha in 2015, 2016 and 2017 with Kathy to visit SAO and local schools.
+She travelled to Arusha five times with Kathy to visit SAO and local schools.
 Chris has worked as a teacher and then a senior education academic in Australia for over 30 years.
 She has consulted in a number of educational planning and development projects in Southeast Asia and the Pacific, particularly regarding education for girls in remote areas.
-From 2005 to 2012 she was the Secretary-General of the World Council for Comparative Education Societies, allowing her to have a global understanding of education across every continent (except Antarctica!).
+From 2005 to 2012 she was the Secretary-General of the World Council for Comparative Education Societies, allowing her to have a global understanding of education and development.